-During this period, she caught the attention of Andy Warhol in Los Angeles.
-She was invited to visit Warhol’s Factory (then at 33 Union Square West) when she came to New York.
-Tere began traveling the world meeting new friends, many from the artist’s exotic milieu.
+During this period, she caught the attention of Andy Warhol in Los Angeles and was invited to visit Warhol’s Factory (then at 33 Union Square West) when she came to New York.
+Tereba began traveling the world meeting new friends, many from the artist’s exotic milieu.
 Soon, she was written about and writing for Warhol’s magazine, INTERVIEW.
-Although consumed by a demanding fashion career, Tere enjoyed writing and as her interest in music gravitated toward film, she interviewed several iconic filmmakers for the magazine.
-She was cast in the dark comedy, Andy Warhol’s BAD (the artist’s final film that was produced with Hollywood standards) her role in the cult classic was expressly written for her.
-Tere never pursued an acting career and appears in just this one film.
+Although consumed by a demanding fashion career, Tereba enjoyed writing.
+As her interest in music gravitated toward film she interviewed iconic filmmakers, like Spielberg and Scorsese, for the magazine.
+Cast in the dark comedy, Andy Warhol’s BAD (the artist’s final film that was produced with Hollywood standards) her role in the cult classic was expressly written for her.
+Never pursuing an acting career, Tere appears in just this one film.

 Emerging from a hiatus to design cutting edge fashion for the 21st Century, many young pop culture icons were seen wearing her designs for the L.A. based and internationally distributed fast-fashion BEBE STORES.
-No longer involved in the fashion industry, since 2005 she worked solely on her critically acclaimed book, Mickey Cohen: The Life & Crimes of L.A.’s Notorious Mobster, which was released on May 1, 2012.
+No longer involved in the fashion industry, since 2005 she worked solely on her critically acclaimed book, Mickey Cohen: The Life & Crimes of L.A.’s Notorious Mobster.
+The non-fiction book was released on May 1, 2012.